8n8/bigwebthing/README.md

 ## API

-The message or blob is sliced up into chunks, each chunk is encrypted, and is sent.
+The message is sliced up into chunks, each chunk is encrypted, and is sent.

 Before encryption, a chunk must be exactly 15910 bytes long.
 A chunk is encoded like this:

 15910 bytes
-    1 byte: 0 if a message, 1 if a blob
-    15909 bytes
     either the whole message fits in one chunk
         1 byte: 0
         2 bytes: the length of the message the message
         padding
     or this is a part of a sequence but not the last item 1 byte: 1
         4 bytes: chunk counter, starting at 0
         4 bytes: total number of chunks in the sequence the chunk
     or this is the final message in a sequence
         1 byte: 2
         32 bytes: the hash of the whole message before chunking 2 bytes: length of the chunk
         the chunk
         padding

+After assembling the message (or before chunking and sending it), there is another API inside it:

+    24 bytes: globally unique message ID
+    either a share set
+        1 byte: 0
+        sequence of 32-byte sender set hashes
+    or a header blob
+        1 byte: 1
+        the header blob
+    or a referenced blob
+        1 byte: 2
+        the referenced blob

 ## Crypto